 Parents Are Students, Too

 Co-op parents are automatically enrolled as students in the NSC Parent Education Program.
 The parent educator is the parent’s “professor,” a once-a-month parent ed meeting is the “class” and the preschool is the “class lab.”
-Parents are issued a NSC student ID card (good for discounts and access to NSC student services) and receive 3 college credits per quarter.
+Parents may purchase an NSC student ID card (good for discounts and access to NSC student services) and each enrolled adult receives 3 college credits per quarter.
+Benefits of being a student

 The Child’s Role